Neuroanesthesiology

 Associate Professor Of Anesthesiology; Director, Multidisciplinary Adult Critical Care Medicine Fellowship

-Intraoperative neurophysiological monitoring (IONM) or intraoperative neuromonitoring is the use of electrophysiological methods such as electroencephalography (EEG), electromyography (EMG), transcrainial motor evoked potentials (TcMEP) and somatosensory evoked potentials (SSEP) to monitor the functional integrity of certain neural structures (e.g., nerves, spinal cord and neural pathways) during surgery.
+Intraoperative neurophysiological monitoring (IONM) involves using electrophysiological techniques such as electroencephalography (EEG), electromyography (EMG), transcranial motor evoked potentials (TcMEP), somatosensory evoked potentials (SSEP) and auditory evoked potentials to assess the functional integrity of specific neural structures (such as nerves, spinal cord, and neural pathways) during surgery.